saschanaz/browser-compat-data/docs/contributing.md

 # Contributing to browser-compat-data

-We're really happy to accept contributions to the mdn/browser-compat-data repository!
+We're really really happy to accept contributions to the mdn/browser-compat-data repository!

 ## Table of contents